Psychiatry and Behavioral Sciences

 Elliott E. Levy, M.D.

 Dr. Levy has been involved with clinical work since completion of his residency in 1999.
 He has cared for many patients over the years.
 He worked with Assessment Mobile Crisis, spending some time in the community being involved with barricades and people threatening to jump off the Cooper River Bridge.
 This led to close relationships with the police department and other emergency services.
 Now that he is working with the VA, he continues to be involved with the community.
-Dr. Levy has a governor appointed position on the Board of Directors for Charleston/Dorchester County Mental Health providing guidance on management of mental health services.
+Dr. Levy had a governor appointed position on the Board of Directors for Charleston/Dorchester County Mental Health providing guidance on management of mental health services.
 He also frequently is a guest speaker for the National Alliance for the Mentally Ill (NAMI) providing "ask the doctor" sessions.
+For his involvement with NAMI, he was honored with the Mental Health Professional of the year

 Currently, Dr. Levy is the Associate Director of Residency Training and has an invested interest in the education of our psychiatry residents taking an active role as the Intern Faculty Advisor, Chairman of the Curriculum Committee and a member of the Resident Education Committee.
 The Resident Curriculum Committee involves scheduling and organizing didactics for the psychiatry residents along with ensuring that GME requirement are met.
 The Resident Education Committee involves the monitoring and development of appropriate educational experiences for psychiatric residents.

 With his current role of Section Chief of Outpatient Mental Health and the Site Coordinator for the residency program at the VA, he supervises residents for their VA outpatient clinical experience.
-In addition, he also does biweekly longitudinal supervision with several residents.
-He manages many employees including psychiatrists, nurses, casemanagers, administrative assistances along with many residents.
+In addition, he also does weekly longitudinal supervision with several residents.
+He manages many employees including psychiatrists, nurses, casemanagers, and administrative assistances along with many residents.
 While doing this, he continues to be very active with seeing patients and providing clinical care.
 Dr. Levy enjoys working with the residents and having benefitted greatly from the residency program himself, finds it rewarding to continue to foster the tradition of a strong work ethic along with excellent clinical skills.
+He was recently featured in the local paper, the Post and Courier, with an article entitled: Giving a Voice to the Mentally Ill, Psychiatrist Wears Three Hats to Serve Patients.

 |Clinical and/or Research Expertise|